julia-claira/Sales_Forecast_Dynamic/README.md

 ## Description

-A dashboard which includes sales forecast data, and an analysis of historical sales..
+A dashboard which includes sales data forecast by machine learning, and an analysis of historical sales.
+(This is a copy of the original repository to highlight my personal contributions to the project.
+The other contributors are listed at the bottom.)